ircdocs/modern-irc/index.md

 ### Reliability

-As the only network configuration used and specified for IRC servers is that of a spanning tree, each link between two servers is an obvious and serious point of failure.
+As the only network configuration used for IRC servers is that of a spanning tree, each link between two servers is an obvious and serious point of failure.

 Various software authors are experimenting with alternative topologies such as mesh networks, but there is not yet a production implementation or specification of any topology other than the standard spanning-tree configuration.